PrashanthReddy47/PrashanthReddy47.github.io/content/portfolio/work6.md

 - Food security assessments
 - Agricultural policy-making support

-By providing a cost-effective and accurate method for paddy field mapping, this approach is particularly valuable in regions with limited resources for extensive ground surveys.
+This approach is particularly valuable in regions with limited resources for extensive ground surveys because it provides a cost-effective and accurate method for paddy field mapping.